mo1ein/jobname/src/narvan.md

 - What is your OS?

-- How much you experienced with django?
+- How much experience do you have with Django?

 - What is middleware in django?